 In this project, Kyushu University and Shinshu University collect, preserve, and provide living organisms.
-Gakushuin University collects, preserves, and provides cultured cells and DNA resources.
+Gakushuin University collects, preserves, and provides DNA resources.
 In addition to providing services and support in terms of breeding methods and management techniques for researchers who have no breeding experience, we also supply silkworms for users involved in educational and cultural activities for silkworm users.

 Kyushu University offers approximately 500 silkworm strains, including the p50 strain (Fig. 1), which is a standard strain used for genome information analysis.
 Shinshu University offers wild silkworms such as Antheraea yamamai, A. pernyi, and Samia cynthia pryeri.
-Gakushuin University provides more than 190,000 clones of genomic DNA libraries (Fosmid, BAC) and cDNA libraries of B. mori and related species, as well as cultured cells derived from the silkworm ovary, which contains PIWI-interacting RNA pathway in a complete form.
+Gakushuin University provides more than 190,000 clones of genomic DNA libraries (Fosmid, BAC) and cDNA libraries of B. mori and related species.

-Recent topic reported in the Zebra mutant
+• Recent topic reported in the Zebra mutant